mrhblfx/fnbot/README.md

 What the above code does is when you send `ciallo` in a group chat or private chat, your bot will send `ciallo!`

 ### Example of a timed task
+In the `./plugins` folder, you can see the `basic.py` file, which contains the following code:
 ```python
 import asyncio